We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 When to use Prometheus

-• Live system monitoring and warning functionality becomes best handled by Prometheus through its continuous time-series data acquisition and storage system.
+• Live system monitoring and warning functionality is best handled by Prometheus, which provides continuous time-series data acquisition and storage.

-• Prometheus service provides excellent infrastructure monitoring capabilities as well as Kubernetes since it extracts data points from pods, services, and nodes.
+• The Prometheus service provides excellent infrastructure monitoring capabilities, including Kubernetes, by extracting data from pods, services, and nodes.

 • Works well for automated alerting.
 The built-in alert manager notifies teams immediately when predefined thresholds are breached, reducing response times.

 • Limited visualization features.
-Prometheus includes basic graphing but lacks advanced dashboards, making it harder to analyze trends visually.
+Prometheus includes basic graphing but lacks advanced dashboards, making it harder to visualize trends.

 When to use Grafana

-• Data visualization and dashboard creation function at their best with Grafana because it transforms metrics into graphical dashboards for system performance analysis across time.
+• Data visualization and dashboard creation work best with Grafana because it transforms metrics into graphical dashboards for analyzing system performance over time.

-• Grafana enables connections to many database systems like Prometheus as its main source but extends to MySQL, Elasticsearch, Loki, and additional data sources.
+• Grafana enables connections to many database systems, including Prometheus as its main source, and extends to MySQL, Elasticsearch, Loki, and other data sources.

-• The long-term trends become more visible through Grafana because it maintains historical data storage while Prometheus maintains limited data retention capabilities.
+• The long-term trends become more visible in Grafana because it stores historical data, whereas Prometheus has limited data retention.

-• Decision-makers benefit from this platform because teams can construct dashboards that present actionable system information to support better executive choices.
+• Decision-makers benefit from this platform because teams can build dashboards that present actionable system information to support better decision-making by executives.

 A well-optimized Prometheus setup ensures efficient data collection, minimal resource usage, and effective alerting.